Our small bathroom tile ideas come in handy if you're decorating a small bathroom and don't have much room to work with.

 Tiles are a must-have in the battle to keep bathroom splashes contained, and they're also the ideal way to inject a hefty dose of personality into the smallest of spaces, too.
 Luckily, we have plenty of bathroom tile ideas up our sleeve to help you along.

 Often decorated by famous designers, the bathrooms in glamorous hotels and restaurants are also rich hunting grounds for clever and unusual tiling ideas.
 Even the most bijou bathroom can take your breath away and leave you longing for a similar look at home.

 While there are no tiles designed specifically for small bathrooms, there are still plenty of ways that tiles can be utilised to get more from a small space.
 The tile industry is very led by bathroom trends, so you’ll need to select carefully to achieve individuality.
 And, more crucially, choose a design you won’t quickly grow tired of.

-So read on for plenty of inspirational ideas and expert advice on small bathroom tile ideas to help you plan your next project.
+Find inspirational ideas and expert advice on small bathroom tile ideas to help you plan your next project.

 ‘We used the tiles only where needed to protect the walls and floors where they come into direct contact with water,’ explains Malcolm Abela Sciberras, interior designer, Rebirth at Cuschieri Architects.

 Taking bathroom floor tiles up the walls, or in this case up the tub panel, blurs the boundaries between floor and walls to create the illusion of a bigger space.

 Here, Day True has deliberately mismatched the tile’s pattern direction to effectively conceal the juncture where horizontal meets vertical and make the bathroom appear longer.